KarenJF/DataScience/README.md

     - [Portfolio](wait for upload)

 2. (5/29/2018) **_DataQuest: Python For Beginner_**
-* _Review_: This is one of the class in the DataQuest Data Science Path.
+* _Review_: This is one of the classes in the DataQuest Data Science Path.
 I did this mainly to refresh my knowledge in python.
 It's very intuitive as you will be coding and learning at the same time.
     - [Certificate](https://github.com/KarenJF/DataScience/blob/master/Learn_Python/Jiaqi_Fang_Python_Beginner_DataQuest.pdf)
     - Project: [Explore U.S. Births](https://github.com/KarenJF/DataScience/blob/master/Learn_Python/Explore_US_Births.ipynb)